-- Correct Amount of Digits — I made my system 5-digits long because I knew my scanned collection would easily reach 10,000 photos for sure and the odds of it reaching 100,000 (6-digits) was next to impossible.
+- Correct Amount of Digits — I made my system 5 digits long because I knew my scanned collection would easily reach 10,000 photos for sure, and the odds of it reaching 100,000 (6 digits) were next to impossible.

-- Calendar Year Confusion — I also made it 5-digits so that I was sure to have numbers that wouldn’t be confused with a calendar year in searches.
-For example, if I did an search for photos that took place in the year “1972”, I didn’t want the possibility that the photo numbered “1972” would come up in the results.
-Instead, if you wanted to find this photo by number, you would just do an “exact match” search for “01972.”
+- Calendar Year Confusion — I also made it five digits so that I was sure to have numbers that wouldn’t be confused with a calendar year in searches.
+For example, if I did a search for photos that took place in the year “1972”, I didn’t want the possibility that the photo numbered “1972” would come up in the results.
+Instead, if you want to find this photo by number, you will just do an “exact match” search for “01972.”

 Implementing My Naming System with My Numbering System